firework-launcher/esp32-node/protocol.md

 ```

 This example uses the code to trigger a firework, and passes 2 values in payload, 5 and 6.
 These values are taken as firework numbers and are both launched in series.

+# UDP Auto Discovery
+There is a UDP broadcast from the controller every 5 seconds that reads NODE_DISCOVERY.
+When a node picks this up, it responds with NODE_RESPONSE, and the controller with see that, get the IP address and try to add the node.